EDMdesigner/superdata/README.md

 # superdata

-## Overview
- - what is superdata yo.
-  - extjs' datalayer motivated
-  - changable yo
+Superdata is a data layer, motivated by Extjs' data layer.
+It consists of three main parts: the **store**, the **model** and the **proxy**.
+You need one instance of these three elements to make the data layer work.
+Basically the store needs one model because it's dependent on its functions and the model needs one proxy, because it uses the proxy's functions.

+The biggest advantage is that you can easily change the proxy implementations so you can change the way of storing your data.

-  - can work together with any client side frameworks.
+This lib can easily work together with any client side frameworks.

-  - Store -> Model -> Proxy

 ## Store